mobily-enterprises/js-kit/docs/modules/hotCoreAuth/index.md

 # Overview

 hotCoreAuth uses Passport to abstract how authentication works.
-Once you have configured hotCoreAuth, your application will have a fully functional authentication infrastructure that works with login/password pair as well as two-legged authentication systems (like Facebook).
+Once you have configured hotCoreAuth, your application will have a fully functional authentication infrastructure that works with login/password pair as well as three-legged authentication systems (like Facebook).

 hotCoreAut is powerful enough that can be in itself a good enough reason to use Hotplate.

 Here are the terms you need to know so that you can configure it correctly for your application.

 _NOTE: `hotCoreAuth` uses passport for every authentication strategy, including `local`.
-This is done mainly for consistency: `local` is not a two-legged authentication, and it wouldn't need Passport stricky speaking._
+This is done mainly for consistency: `local` is not a three-legged authentication, and it wouldn't need Passport stricky speaking._

 There are five _actions_ connected to authentication: